oweitman/ioBroker.mytime/README.md

   Placeholder for the next version (at the beginning of the line):
   ### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+- remove autocomplete function in the browser
+- improve documentation
+- add html prepend and append to the countdown plain widget
+- Revision of the algorithms for parameter takeover and verification.
+- Revision of the calculation of dynamic time differences

 ### 2.2.1 (2025-12-01)

 - add missing files